weberc2/neon/README.md

 # Neon

-Neon is a static site generator.
-I created it as a learning exercise, but I use it for my (very low-volume) personal blog.
-It also seemed easier to build my own SSG rather than learn Hugo or similar.
+Neon is a static site generator built by me and for me.

 ## Install